Certified Dietary Supplements Help Professional and Student Athletes Play It Safe

 NSF International’s Certified for Sport® is recognized by major sports organizations including the National Football League (NFL), the NFL Players Association, Major League Baseball (MLB), the MLB Players Association, the National Hokey League (NHL), the Canadian Centre for Ethics in Sport (CCES), the Ladies Professional Golf Association (LPGA) and the Professional Golf Association (PGA).

-NSF Certified for Sport® is based on NSF/ANSI Standard 173, the only American national standard for dietary supplements.
+NSF Certified for Sport® is based on NSF/ANSI 173, the only American National Standard for dietary supplements.
 The program involves comprehensive lab testing and an extensive manufacturing process evaluation, including production facility and supplier inspections and ongoing monitoring of manufacturers’ practices.